 About Town with Al

-It's another Monday and start of the week again.
-This year I'm breaking with an eight year old tradition and am going to talk about the City Fun Run yesterday.
-In past years I've not mentioned this twenty kilometre fun run because every editor and reporter in the city covers it, in much detail.
+It’s another Monday, and the start of the week again.
+This year I’m breaking with an eight year old tradition and I’m going to talk about the City Fun Run yesterday.
+In past years I’ve not mentioned this twenty kilometre fun run, because every editor and reporter in the city covers it, in much detail.
 But this year I witnessed something I think they all missed.
 I was at the finish line while they were setting up before the start of the race.
 Get there early and you can park close to the line.
-I was parking my van close, to pick up my usual running friends, when I saw an old woman sitting in a chair not quite opposite the sign-in desk.
-She looked ancient, had on a large floppy hat against the sun, and in her left hand was the handle of a guide dog frame.
-The dog was the most perfect example of a black Labrador I've ever seen.
+I was parking my van close to be ready to pick up my usual running friends when I saw an old woman sitting in a chair not quite opposite the sign-in desk.
+She looked ancient, she had on a big floppy hat against the sun, and in her left hand was the handle of a guide dog frame.
+The dog was the most perfect example of a black Labrador I’ve ever seen.
 I went over to talk to her.
 She told me...